andreas-bauer/rejoinderoo/README.md

 In the next step, a custom LaTeX color is created for each reviewer that can be adjusted.

 `\colorlet{colorRev1}{blue!15!white}`

-## Customization

-To customize the generated LaTeX file, you can either adjust [template.tex](./template.tex) or replace it with your own file.
-The script will replace the placeholder `%%%%%custom-command%%%%%` and `%%%%%ccomments%%%%%` in the [template.tex](./template.tex) file with the generated content.

 ## License